Iranian Prisoners Maryam and Marziehs First Interview Since their Release

 Marzieh: Some called us ‘Dirty, unclean, apostates,’ but their opinion changed, and they asked for forgiveness.
 We had become an example to them and they would take our side.

-Maryam: At Evin Prison the well-educated political and business prisoners called us ‘Mortad Kasif’ (Unclean Apostates).
+Maryam: At Evin Prison the well-educated political and business prisoners called us ‘Mortad Kasif’ (Unclean a person who renounces a religious or political belief or principle.).
 In less than a month everything changed.
 As they got to know us, they were curious about our faith, they respected us and called upon us to sort out arguments they had between themselves.

 Sam Yeghnazar: Did any other prisoners come to faith?